 Deminos can help

-At Deminos, we can give advice on how to handle a difficult grievance or disciplinary conversation.
-We’ll work with you to gather appropriate evidence, structure a meeting, and decide what needs to happen next.
+In a difficult grievance or disciplinary conversation it often pays to work with a HR consultancy who can help you to deal successfully with those situations.
+Deminos will work with you to gather appropriate evidence, structure a meeting, and decide what needs to happen next.